Areas of Expertise: Image Processing, Pattern Analysis

 We are working with industrial partners on several applications of the technology.

 John currently sits on the executive committee of Professors and Heads of Department in Electrical and Electronic Engineering (PHEE).
-He is also involved in various external bodies in conjuction with his former role as PVC Learning, Teaching and Students.
+He is also involved in various external bodies in conjunction with his former role as PVC Learning, Teaching and Students.